 ii.
 Ask the locals

 Ask the locals to suggest where to go, how to go, and when to go.
-They will redirect you to destinations that sometimes prove to be a hidden gem.
+They will redirect you to destinations that sometimes prove to be hidden gems.
 They might as well hook you up with a ride or a free tour too.

 iii.
 Be flexible